ksnxr/GWC_solution/README.md

 The final single model yields [**0.700**](https://www.aicrowd.com/challenges/global-wheat-challenge-2021/submissions/149238) on the final private leaderboard.

 ## Use Our Trained Model
-If you find it time-consuming to train models, we also provide our trained models so that you can simply run the inference code.
-You can access our trained models from here(We will upload them soon).
+If you do not want to train these models, we also provide weight file of our final model so that you can simply run the inference code.
+You can access it from here(We will add the link soon).

 # Experiment On Your Own
 If you would like to do some experiments on our solution, we also provide our general training and inference notebooks.

+* For _general training_, see [placeholder](placeholder).
+This notebook provides a complete pipeline for training, pseudo labeling, fine-tuning with pseudo labels, detecting and saving to submission.
+* For _general inference_, see [placeholder](placeholder).
+This notebook contains codes to direct inference and ensemble models with weighted boxes fusion.

 <!--
 # Environment